Universality of fast quenches from the conformal perturbation theory: Introduction

 Dynamics of many-body systems following a quantum quench has become an active topic of research recently due to progress with an experimental control of cold atom systems \cite{expquen,kinoshita2006quantum,gring2012relaxation}.
 An important question that emerged in this context is whether an isolated quantum system in a pure non-stationary state can thermalize and be described by some statistical ensemble.
 This question has received a lot of attention and has been studied intensively both analytically and numerically \cite{polkovnikov2011colloquium,yukalov2011equilibration,quen1,quen2}.

 A particular interesting scenario is when a quench occurs near or across a critical point.
 When the quench is ``slow" in comparison with the gap or other relevant IR scale local observables exhibit Kibble-Zurek scaling \cite{KZ,Zurek:1985qw,Dziarm,moore}.
-In the opposite regime of a sudden i.e.~instantaneous quench when $H_0$ is conformal Calabrese and Cardy have obtained universal exact results for the two dimensional theories \cite{Calabrese:2006rx,Calabrese:2007rg}.
-In \cite{Buchel:2012gw,Buchel:2013lla,Buchel:2013gba,Das:2014jna,Das:2014hqa,Das:2015jka,Das:2017sgp} the authors studied an intermediate regime of fast but smooth quenches in a CFT deformed by a relevant operator $\mathcal{O}$.
+In the opposite regime of a sudden, \ie instantaneous quench when $H_0$ describes a conformal theory Calabrese and Cardy have obtained universal exact results for the two dimensional theories \cite{Calabrese:2006rx,Calabrese:2007rg}; also see \cite{Delfino:2014qfa,Delfino:2016bln} for recent developments in perturbative formulation of the instantaneous quantum quench problem near criticality in the $1+1$-dimensional case.
+In \cite{Buchel:2012gw,Buchel:2013lla,Buchel:2013gba,Das:2014jna,Das:2014hqa,Das:2015jka,Das:2016eao,Das:2017sgp} the authors studied an intermediate regime of fast but smooth quenches in a CFT deformed by a relevant operator $\mathcal{O}$.
+The considered protocol did not assume that the relevant perturbation has to vanish at any point before or during the quench, thus also covering non-conformal theories.
 Quite remarkably they found that the one-point function of $\mathcal{O}$ during the quench, as well as the excess energy density after the quench, exhibit universal behavior controlled by the conformal dimension $\Delta$ of $\mathcal O$.
 In the limit when the duration of the quench $\delta t\rightarrow 0$ and ${d\over 2}\leq \Delta<d$ the response of the system becomes singular, which is at odds with the predictions of sudden quench approximation \cite{Calabrese:2006rx,Calabrese:2007rg,Sotiriadis:2010si,Gritsev:2009wt}.
 The authors concluded that the fast and sudden protocols represent two different types of processes, with the latter being physically unachievable for field theoretic systems with infinite UV cutoff $a_0^{-1} \rightarrow \infty$.